tedyapo/image2eagle/README.md

 Eagle image importer

 image2eagle is a replacement for the "import-bmp" user-language program (ULP) that comes with Autodesk EAGLE.
 Its enhanced features include:
-* Reading multipe image formats
+* Reading multiple image formats
 * Conversion from color or grayscale to bitmap
 * Faster than import-bmp
 * May allow higher resolution while maintianing minimum linewidth (see below)